 Our massive New England road trip map below is also quite ambitious!
 We have not set a specific timeline for this itinerary so that you are able to go at the pace you prefer, and travel for as much time as you have available.
 We’ve also not suggested particular time frames for staying in each destination.
 Where possible, we’ve linked to more information on each town/city so you can delve a bit deeper and decide where to spend more of your time during your road trip through New England.

 When’s the best time of year to visit New England?

-New England is gorgeous in all seasons, but for the easiest driving, summer and fall are ideal.
+New England is gorgeous in all seasons, but for the easiest driving (and best New England road trips), summer and fall are ideal.
 If you want the fall foliage experience, late September and early October are the key weeks to plan for.
 Of course, these times of years are also peak tourist season, so expect more traffic and higher accommodation prices.